Herb Marinated Pork Chops with Apple Chutney

 These savory herb marinated pork chops are the perfect recipe for transitioning to fall.
-A quick marinade infuses them with flavor and apple chutney adds a sweet-tart finish, making them a perfect pair for Brouilly – the wine we happily poured while crafting today’s recipe.
+A quick marinade infuses them with flavor and apple chutney adds a sweet-tart finish.

-And like these wines, herb-marinated pork chops are super versatile and surprisingly approachable.
 This is one of those recipes that looks fancy, but is really just big fall flavor in a simple package.
+Here’s how to make it.

 The key step to building flavor in this meal is the marinade.
 Whisk together olive oil, lemon juice, fresh herbs and some garlic and let those pork chops marinate for a bit.